Aridhia-Open-Source/PHEMS_federated_node/project/decisions/adr-001-dagster-orchestration-framework.md

 | **Kubeflow** | Overly complex for compliance-focused deployments; heavy operational overhead. |
 | **Luigi** | Not actively maintained for distributed, scalable workloads. |

----

-## Summary
-Dagster provides a composable, auditable, and reproducible orchestration foundation for **single-node deployments** within the PHEMS framework.
-While the long-term goal includes federation and MLflow integration, the immediate priority is to establish a robust local orchestration layer that enforces governance, reproducibility, and compliance.